gshipley/enterprise_training/AdminTraining.md

 * service

 OpenShift Enterprise makes heavy use of MongoDB for storing internal information about users, gears, and other necessary items.
-If you are not familiar with MongoDB, I suggest that you had over the offical MongoDB site (http://www.mongodb.org) to read up on this great NoSQL database.
-For the puprose of this lab, you need to know that MongoDB is a document data storage system and uses javascript for the command syntax and stores all documents in a JSON format.
+If you are not familiar with MongoDB, I suggest that you head over the official MongoDB site (http://www.mongodb.org) to read up on this great NoSQL database.
+For the purpose of this lab, you need to know that MongoDB is a document data storage system and uses javascript for the command syntax and stores all documents in a JSON format.

 ##**Install *mongod* server**

 In order to use MongoDB, we will need to install the mongod server.
-To accomplish this tasks on Red Hat Enterprise Linux with an OpenShift Enterprise subscription, simply issue the following command:
+To accomplish these tasks on Red Hat Enterprise Linux with an OpenShift Enterprise subscription, simply issue the following command:

 	# yum install mongodb-server

-At the time of this writing, you should see the following package being installed:
+At the time of this writing, you should see the following packages being installed:

 | Package Name | Arch| Package Version|Repo|Size
 | :----------------  | :--- |